 In addition to our education in emergencies project, supporting children who live in areas affected by the earthquakes, Street Child of Nepal has launched a new initiative to support the learning losses in Nepal.
 Given the COVID-19 related school closures and economic shocks, Street Child has implemented a promising project to accelerate learning.
 Teaching at the Right Level (TaRL) began as a pilot intervention, funded by the World Bank, and supported by our local partners and was implemented in 64 schools across, reaching 2,240 children and training 140 teachers.

-After implementation of project for 10 weeks, there was remarkable progress in learning level of the students and helps to improve the foundational reading and mathematics skills of the students.
+After implementation of project for 10 weeks, there was remarkable progress in the learning levels of the students and helps to improve the foundational reading and mathematics skills of the students.

 Nepal is ranked fourth in the world in terms of vulnerability to climate change (UNDP).
 In Nepal, Street Child has been working with our local partners to develop a green school model.
 This education model works to address the climate crisis and the nature of human-wildlife conflict in Nepal through capacity building of school leaders and teachers, focusing on environmental education and sustainability.

-In the Madhesh Province, Marginalized No More provides over 7,000 out of school Musahar girls (aged 10-18) with holistic support to improve their opportunities.
-Street Child’s Accelerated Learning Program has resulted in over 3,000 girls re-entering education.
+In the Madhesh Province, Marginalised No More provides over 7,000 out of school Musahar girls (aged 10-18) with holistic support to improve their opportunities.
+Street Child’s Accelerated Learning Programme (ALP) has resulted in over 3,000 girls re-entering education.
 Further life skills education is also provided as an important tool for development.

 The Marginalised No More education programme was the only programme graded an A+ across the Foreign Commonwealth and Development Office global ‘Leave No Girl Behind’ portfolio.